 • intrauterine infections that the baby suffered while still in the womb, most often caused by herpes viruses;

-• a severe form of Rh-conflict between the mother and fetus (occurs with a negative Rh of the mother and a positive Rh of the child), as well as severe hemolytic disease of the child immediately after birth;
+• severe form of Rh conflict between mother and fetus (occurs when the mother is Rh negative and the child is Rh positive), as well as severe hemolytic disease of the child immediately after birth;

-• brain injury during childbirth and immediately after them;
+• brain injury during childbirth and immediately after it;

-• toxic effects on the brain of a child with salts of heavy metals, poisons - both during pregnancy and immediately after birth.
+• toxic effects on the child’s brain from heavy metal salts and poisons - both during pregnancy and immediately after birth.

-However, it is not always possible to establish the true cause of the onset of a child's illness.
-If only because there is no way to understand at what stage of development of the embryo and fetus that total “mistake” occurred, as well as to prove that brain damage is the result of a conflict of Rh factors.
-Some children with cerebral palsy have not one, but several reasons for the development of the disease.
+However, it is not always possible to establish the true cause of a child’s illness.
+If only because there is no way to understand at what stage of development of the embryo and fetus that total “mistake” occurred, just as there is no way to prove that brain damage is the result of a conflict of Rh factors.
+Some children with cerebral palsy have not one, but several causes for the development of the disease.

 Forms and their characteristics